huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Are the analytical continuation results written into external files?
 If it is false, then only the terminal output is retained and all the other outputs are disable.
+By default (if this parameter is missing or true), the files should be generated.

 *Type:*